Quantum Internet Architecture: unlocking Quantum-Native Routing via Quantum Addressing: Introduction

-To address this, we complement the proposed architecture with a \textit{quantum-native} routing protocol, built upon a novel addressing scheme that leverages quantum principles directly within the node identifiers.
-It is indeed the here-designed addressing scheme that makes possible to operate over entanglement-aware topologies with compact, dynamic, and scalable routing tables.
-More in detail, we design a quantum addressing scheme that leverages quantum superposition.
+Stemming from the above, we complement the proposed architecture with a novel addressing scheme that embeds quantum principles and phenomena directly into the node identifiers, thereby elevating \textit{the control plane to a quantum-native level}.
+Indeed, it is the proposed addressing scheme that makes possible to operate over entanglement-defined topologies with compact, dynamic, and scalable routing tables.
+More in detail, we design a \textit{quantum addressing scheme} that leverages quantum superposition.
 This enables a paradigmatic departure from the underlying assumption beyond classical IP addressing: \textit{a sequence of (32/128) bits encoding a single network address}, reflecting the node location within the physical network topology.
 In fact, a sequence of (say $n$) qubits can encode a single node identity, i.e., a single quantum network address, but it can also encode a superposition of node identities, i.e., a superposition of multiple quantum states with each state denoting a network address.
 Thus, a sequence of $n$ qubits can represent a set of quantum nodes.
 Crucially and completely differently from classical IP subnet addresses, a quantum network address can represent a set of quantum nodes regardless of their physical position within the quantum network.

-The rationale for such a \textit{quantization} of the network addressing functionality is that superposed network addresses are key to \textit{achieve scalable routing tables}.
-This is detailed in Sec.~\ref{sec:3}.
+To concretely demonstrate that the quantum-native functioning unlocked by the foundational layer -- composed of the two interconnected pillars, the EDC-based architecture and quantum addressing -- enables scalability, we design two different \textit{quantum-native routing protocols}.
+These protocols exploit superposed quantum addresses to achieve compactness, namely sublinear routing table sizes.
+A detailed analysis is provided in Sec.~\ref{sec:3}, where we formally demonstrate the capability of the design protocols to operate efficiently over entanglement-defined topologies.